nicksergeant/billmonster/README.md

-This is a collection of Selenium scripts to automate the retrieval of current balances due for several financial providers.
+A suite of Selenium scripts to automate the retrieval of current balances due for several financial providers.

 # Requirements